 Your baby at 14 weeks

 Their body is now growing faster than the head and the arms faster than the legs.
-These arms and legs can punch and kick, but you won’t feel that movement yet.
-Fingernails and toenails are starting to develop.
+These little arms and legs can already punch and kick, but you won’t feel that movement yet.
+Their fingernails and toenails are also starting to develop.

-Your body at 14 weeks
+Your body at 14 weeks pregnant

-Enlarged veins in your legs are quite common owing to increased blood volume.
-They’re generally painless and harmless, so don’t worry too much about them.
-Drink lots of water to prevent these and also switch positions when standing or sitting.
-Try to exercise regularly too.
+Enlarged veins in your legs are quite common owing to increased blood volume – they’re generally painless and harmless, so don’t worry too much about them.
+Drink lots of water to prevent these and also switch positions regularly when standing or sitting.

 Taking care of yourself during this time